the-teachingRSE-project/competencies/competencies.md

-    Needs to safeguard future development and maintenance of the software for external users, but may not have the skills or resources to support this.& Applies best practices to prepare the code for external users, while the team provides infrastructure and/or specialised RSEs for user support. & Should have institutions that are able to offer support with outreach and publicising outputs.
+    Needs to safeguard future development and maintenance of the software for external users, but may not have the skills or resources to support this.& Applies best practices to prepare the code for external users, while the team provides infrastructure and/or specialised RSEs for user support.& Should have institutions that are able to offer support with outreach and publicising outputs.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%